LarsV123/master-util/README.md

 instructions to do so are also included.

-The instructions below are intended for my own personal use, and some steps are optional or may need to be adapted somewhat.
-For example, the instructions are written for Ubuntu 20.04 (running in WSL2), but it should be fairly easy to adapt them to other Linux distributions.
+The instructions below are intended for my own personal use, and some steps are optional or may need to be adapted somewhat to fit other uses.
+For example, the instructions were developed while working on a Windows machine running Ubuntu 20.04 in WSL2 and later reworked to work on a Linux machine running Ubuntu 22 natively.

 Note that the instructions and various scripts assume that the project is placed in the root of the user's home directory as a directory named `mysql`.